Set Date(s)

 The visit coincided with Kaiser Wilhelm II’s 42nd birthday, 27 January 1901, so a grand celebration was planned to commemorate the event.
 A Grand banquet hosted by the German community of New Orleans was held in the Banquet Hall of the St. Charles Hotel, wit the German officers as the honored guests.

 As a result, many members of the crew wanted to send copies of the newspapers back home to Germany.
 The rate for printed matter up to 50 grams was 3 Pf, but since printed matter was rarely mailed from on board ships of the German Navy, 3 Pf stamps were not stocked on the ship.
 The postal regulations of the time called for the postal clerks to use manuscript markings in the absence of proper postage.
-However, that’s not what happened onboard the Vineta.
+However, that’s not what happened onboard Vineta.

 It’s not clear with whom the idea for creating the Vineta Provisional arose, but it is believed to have been either Chief Paymaster Wegener or Chief Postal Clerk Sanftenberg.
 The plan was approved by Vineta’s Captain da Fonseca-Wollheim, so three sheets of 5 Pf Germania stamps were bisected and handstamped with a “3 PF” overprint.
 The sheets were not all bisected at the same time, but bisected as needed.
 This led to variations in the color of the handstamp overprint, as the tropical sun and heat onboard the ship caused changes in the ink’s color.